therealprocyon/python-port-tool/README.md

 This is a quick and dirty project to check network ports for data that is sent through them.
 It also asks if SSL/TLS is used for that port and asks for a request.
-Plain text connections work fine, as does TLS. it probably doesn't do what you expect,but that's a feature not a bug.
+Plain text connections work fine, as does TLS.
+It probably doesn't do what you expect, but that's a feature not a bug.